 - Rights Managed: You have to pay to use images.
 Each license gives you the right to use the images in a specific way.
 The keyword is “specific”, which means if you want to use images for another use, you must purchase them again.
 In general, a rights-managed license has more limitations than a royalty-free one.

 With this in mind, if you want to find free stock images, you should go with the Public Domain license.

 The answer is NO!
 This is really true, especially on the Internet.
 Why?

-As you may know, most of free images are released under the Creative Commons Zero (CC0) license.
-Basically, CC0 is a legal tool which allows creators to give up their rights in their works, including copyrights.
+As you may know, most free images are released under the Creative Commons Zero (CC0) license.
+Basically, CC0 is a legal tool that allows creators to give up their rights in their works, including copyrights.
 Consequently, everyone has the freedom to use images for any legal uses, regardless of personal, editorial, and commercial ones.
 Users can edit, copy, and distribute the images without asking for permission or linking them to sources.